Skip to main content

 In considering tenure and promotion to the rank of Associate Professor the following standards will be applied:

 5.1 There must be clear evidence of substantial accomplishment and promise as a scholar.
-One of the candidate’s works should be a scholarly book.
-In cases where articles are more appropriate than books for the candidate’s area of study, in the absence of a book, the candidate may show evidence of scholarship by submitting at least six peer-reviewed publications documenting highly developed expertise in at least one area of specialization.
-These should be published or accepted as articles or book chapters in respected academic venues in the candidate’s field.
-An important criterion will be the candidate’s ability to initiate and develop a coherent focus in a research area.
-In all cases, excellence is judged by substantive content, originality, impact, and recognition in the candidate’s field of expertise.
-Such evidence of scholarly achievement is specified in section 3.2.
+An important criterion will be the candidate’s ability to initiate and develop a coherent focus in a area of scholarship.
+Excellence is judged by substantive content, originality, impact, and recognition in the candidate’s field of expertise.
+One of the candidate’s works can be a scholarly book.
+The candidate may also show evidence of scholarship by submitting at least six peer-reviewed publications documenting highly developed expertise in at least one area of specialization.
+These should be published or accepted as articles or book chapters in reputable academic venues in the candidate’s field (see Section 3.2.1.1).
+In all cases, whether promotion is pursued with book or article publications, excellence is judged by substantive content, originality, impact, and recognition in the candidate’s field of expertise.
+In cases where other types of publications are appropriate to the candidate’s field of study, the candidate may show evidence of scholarship by submitting a portfolio of substance that may count for up to two article publications toward tenure and promotion (see Section 3.2.1.2).

-5.2 It is expected of every candidate that she or he be an effective teacher, whose instruction reflects familiarity with the current state of disciplinary thought.
+5.2 It is expected of every candidate that they be an effective teacher, whose instruction reflects familiarity with the current state of disciplinary thought.
 Such evidence of effectiveness in teaching is specified in section 3.1.

-5.3 Involvement in service as appropriate for this level is specified in section 3.3.
+5.3 Involvement in service as appropriate for this level is specified in section 3.3, and evidence of willingness and ability to work with colleagues, as specified in section 4.3.

 6. STANDARDS FOR PROFESSOR

-Promotion to Professor depends upon continued professional development and achievement as reflected in research, teaching, and university and other professional service.
-When the candidate has served at the Associate level for a number of years, he or she may apply for promotion.
+Promotion to Professor depends upon continued professional development and achievement as reflected in scholarship, teaching, and service.
+After promotion to Associate Professor with tenure, the candidate may consult with the Department Head and the Department Voting Faculty (DVF) to assess whether they have met the criteria for promotion to Professor.
 The evaluation focuses on the candidate’s performance in the following areas of faculty responsibility:

-6.1 There must be clear evidence of distinguished scholarship and an ongoing successful program of research.
+6.1 Clear evidence of distinguished scholarship and an ongoing successful research program must exist.
 The candidate is expected to have published a significant body of work beyond the credentials submitted for promotion to Associate Professor.
-This body of work should represent a substantive contribution of national and international significance.
-To qualify for promotion the candidate should have published at least one book, or its equivalent, since promotion to Associate Professor;
+This body of work should represent a contribution of substantive national and international significance.
+To qualify for promotion, the candidate should have published at least one book or its equivalent (at least eight peer-reviewed publications documenting highly developed expertise in at least one area of specialization) since promotion to Associate Professor (see Section 3.2.1.1).
+In cases where other types of publications are appropriate to the candidate’s field of study, the candidate may show evidence of scholarship by submitting a portfolio of substance that may count up to two article publications toward promotion to Professor (see Section 3.2.1.2).

 6.2 Documented record of effectiveness in teaching within the Department;

-6.3 Documented record of sustained service through participation on committees and in other activities available within the university, as well as appropriate local, regional, national, and international activities.
+6.3 Documented record of sustained service through participation on committees and in other activities available within the university, as well as appropriate local, regional, national, and international activities, and evidence of willingness and ability to work with colleagues, as specified in section 4.3.

 7. PROCEDURES FOR RPT REVIEW

 7.1 DVF members not on leave must attend meetings and vote.
-DVF members, unable to attend meetings in person need to participate in the faculty discussion via teleconference or else confer with the member of the DVF who has been delegated to write a summary of the faculty’s deliberations.
+DVF members unable to attend meetings in person need to participate in the faculty discussion via teleconference or else confer with the member of the DVF who has been delegated to write a summary of the faculty’s deliberations.
 DVF members on leave may participate in the process only if they indicate in writing to the Department Head that they will do so fully, which means they must participate in all relevant meetings and review all relevant documents as they would have had they not been on leave.
-When members are unable to participate in person, department heads and deans shall facilitate, where possible, confidential arrangements for receiving their consultation using practical means.
+When members are unable to participate in person, Department Heads and Deans shall facilitate, where possible, confidential arrangements for receiving their consultation using practical means.
 In such cases, absentee votes are permitted and are to be combined with the votes of those present at meetings.
-In those cases where a member of the DVF bears a personal relationship to the candidate, he/she shall be recused from voting.

 7.2 After careful study of the applicant’s file, the DVF will meet to determine the merit of the application.
 At this meeting, chaired by the Department Head or a designee, a secret ballot vote will be taken by rank and the results tabulated.